Shoppo/graphql-api-docs/source/includes/_ticket.md

 ## Reply Ticket

-The user can reply to the return ticket with the reply id.
+The user can reply to the return ticket with the `reply_id`.

 ```graphql
 mutation ReplyCustomerServiceTicket(